-Tricel Group's Board of Directors has overall responsibility for ensuring this policy complies with legal and ethical obligations.
+Roles Responsibilities Board of Directors Tricel Group's Board of Directors has overall responsibility for ensuring this policy complies with legal and ethical obligations.
 The Executive Committee has overall responsibility for ensuring that all persons who work for or on behalf of Tricel Group comply with the policy.

-The Group CEO has primary and day-to-day responsibility for implementing this policy, ensuring that all employees are given adequate and regular training on it, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering bribery and corruption.
-Management at all levels are responsible for ensuring those reporting to them understand and comply with this policy.
+Tricel Group CEO The Group CEO has primary and day-to-day responsibility for implementing this policy, ensuring that all employees are given adequate and regular training on it, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering bribery and corruption.
+Management Management at all levels are responsible for ensuring those reporting to them understand and comply with this policy.
 Comments, suggestions and queries should be addressed to the Group CEO.
+Employees Employees at all levels are responsible for ensuring that they are adequately and regularly trained on the policy, and implementing & monitoring its use and effectiveness in our day to day business in all Tricel Companies.